hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > No matter how or whence the money came
 >
-> The rich are ne'er refus'd, be who they may,
+> The rich are never refused, be who they may,
 >
 > But needy men of science walk away.
 >